frovedis/frovedis/doc/tutorial/tutorial.md

 argument * n.

-The special thing of this function object is that it should be possible to serialize it with cereal (or boost::serialization).
+The special thing of this function object is that it should be possible to serialize it with a serialization library called YAS (or cereal, or boost::serialization).
 Since it is tedious to write additional code for serialization, we provide macro for this purpose: in this case, with SERIALIZE(n).
 This macro can be used for multiple arguments, like SERIALIZE(n,